mastashake08/shake-face/README.md

-Here’s a sample README for your project:

----

 # ShakeFace

 **ShakeFace** is a JavaScript library that leverages facial detection and image processing to apply custom filters to detected faces in images or video streams.
 It builds upon the native `FaceDetector` API, providing real-time face detection and a suite of customizable filter options.